AntonyQDamico/rpg-quester/README.md

 ## Features
 List of features ready and TODOs for future development
-* no features yet
+* Provides a random quest hook
+* Easily expand on locations or monsters

 To-do list:
-* Pick a random quest type
+* ~Pick a random quest type~
-* Pick a random location
+* ~Pick a random location~
-* Pick a random monster based on the location picked.
-Some monsters will only work with some locations.
+* ~Pick a random monster based on the location picked.
+Some monsters will only work with some locations.~
-* Make output message templates
+* ~Make output message templates~
-* Generate location objects/database {zone, sub-zone, resourse list}
+* ~Generate location objects/database {zone, sub-zone, resourse list}~
-* Generate monster objects/database {type, loot list, location, group size}
+* ~Generate monster objects/database {type, loot list, location, group size}~

 ## Status
 Project is: _in progress_